 The M.A.
 (Christian Thought) degree prepares students for vocations located at the intersection of faith and culture.
 Graduates work in church, parachurch, academic, nonprofit, and marketplace contexts, with vocations ranging from pastors, teachers, and evangelists to scholars, activists, and business professionals.
-This program enables students to explore the intersection of Christian thought with philosophy, science, social issues, and other aspects of contemporary culture in conversation with other religions in the context of an expanding global Christian church.
+This program enables students to explore the intersection of Christian thought with social issues and other aspects of contemporary culture in the context of an expanding global Christian church.
 Students receive a rigorous grounding in Bible, theology, and history and learn to apply Christian thought in strategic and missional ways appropriate to their vocational context.

 The objectives of the program are as follows: